paritytech/asset-transfer-api/README.md

 );
 ```

-If you would like to run an example to understand the output run: `yarn build:examples && node ./examples/build/examples/systemToParaTeleportForeignAssets.js`
+If you would like to run an example to understand the output run: `npx tsx ./examples/build/examples/systemToParaTeleportForeignAssets.js`

 ### Liquid Pool Asset Transfers